SilverCrow0930/Read_Fast/README.md

-# Quick Focus
+# Fast Read

-Quick Focus is a modern web application that helps users read faster and more efficiently by converting text into a bionic reading format.
+Fast Read is a modern web application that helps users read faster and more efficiently by converting text into a bionic reading format.
 The app highlights key parts of words to guide the reader's eyes, making reading quicker and more focused.

 ## Features